Hollywood Pictures

-Hollywood Pictures was an American film production label of Walt Disney Studios, founded and owned by The Walt Disney Company.
-Established on February 1, 1989, by then-Disney CEO Michael Eisner and then-studio chief Jeffrey Katzenberg, Hollywood Pictures was founded to increase the film output of the Walt Disney Studios, and release films similar to those of Touchstone Pictures, that featured mature themes targeted to adult audiences than those produced by the studio's flagship Walt Disney Pictures division.
-After years of hiatus, the label was shuttered on April 27, 2007.

-Hollywood Pictures' most commercially successful film was M. Night Shyamalan's The Sixth Sense, which grossed over $670 million worldwide upon its 1999 release.
+Hollywood Pictures Company was an American film production label of Walt Disney Studios, founded and owned by The Walt Disney Company.
+Established on February 1, 1989, by Disney CEO Michael Eisner and studio chief Jeffrey Katzenberg, Hollywood Pictures was founded to increase the film output of the Walt Disney Studios, and release films similar to those of Touchstone Pictures.
+These films, featuring more mature themes, were targeted at adult audiences unlike the family-oriented productions of the studio's flagship Walt Disney Pictures division.
+After years of hiatus, the label was closed on April 27, 2007.
+The studio's most commercially successful film was M. Night Shyamalan's The Sixth Sense, which grossed over $670 million worldwide upon its release in 1999.